mathiase4/Vibe-Check/README.md

 **Vibe Check** Vibe Check is a simple, beginner-friendly music quiz that challenges users to test their knowledge of songs, artists, and trivia.

+## Target Users
+- People who like music and want to test their knowledge.
+- Casual users who want a quick and fun game.
+- Beginners who want a simple quiz to play.

+## User Goals
+- Play a quiz with clear feedback (colors, sounds, score).
+- Use the quiz on mobile, tablet, or desktop.
+- Restart the quiz easily anytime.

 ### Responsive Mockup
 This image shows the site on different devices (made with “Am I Responsive”).
 ![Responsive Mockup](assets/screenshots/mobiledesktoplook.png)

 ## Technologies Used
 - HTML for structure